BuuhV-Projects/kafka-certificates-generator/README.md

    ```

 5. **Examples**
+   Use .env.example file to create your .env file

  If you would like to see an example of how to use the Kafka Certificates Generator, check out the docker-compose-ssl.yml file

  Execute kafka.ssl.example.ts to see a example of integration with kafka